Exante vs Chase Bank, 2024 Update

 What Can You Trade With Exante and Chase Bank?

-Exante offers 350000 trading instruments and Chase Bank offers 72.
+Exante offers 350000 trading instruments whilst Chase Bank offers 72.

 Below you will find a full breakdown of what both Exante and Chase Bank offer.